jakebrokaw/jakebrokaw.github.io/redesign-content.md

 ---
-layout: post
+layout: large-hero--content
-title: I am not you.
-And I’m finally cool with that.
+title: I Am Not You. <br>And I’m finally cool with that.
 excerpt_separator: <!--more-->
 ---